Calycophorae

 Calycophorae is a suborder of Siphonophores alongside two other suborders Physonectae and Cystonectae.
-This suborder includes the giant siphonophore, (Praya dubia); one of the longest lengthwise extant creatures (40–50m).
+This suborder includes the giant siphonophore (Praya dubia), one of the longest lengthwise extant creatures (40–50m).
 While the Physonectae have a pneumatophore (a float), nectophore (or nectosome), and a siphosome, Cystonectae lack a nectophore, and Calycophorae lack a pneumatophore.
 From the bell-shaped nectophores, Physonectae and Calycophorae are called Codonophores or Greek for bell-bearers.
 The distribution, morphology, and behaviors of Calycophorae species are vast and greatly depend on the species.
 Calycophoraes typically consist of two nectophores with a siphosome that have many tentacles that grow out of the siphosome.
 The Calycophoraes move by propelling water out of the nectophore much like how jellyfishes move.
 The tentacles act as fishing nets where the nematocysts on the tentacles paralyze their prey which are then later fed on.
 Calycophorae have three life stages, which are the larval development stage, the polygastric stage, and the eudoxid maturation stage.
 Each Calycophorae colony forms from one fertilized egg.

 Distribution

 Calycophorae are found generally in every deep sea pelagic environments.
 The location and depth of distribution depends on the species of Calycophorae.
-The species Muggiaea bargmannae belongs to the family Diphyidae which have been found at depths between 400 to 2000 meters at both poles at a latitude between 36~87°N and 43~71°S. The species Hippopodius hippopus of the family Hippopodiidae on the other hand, have been observed to live at a depth between 0 and 300 meters at the latitudes 50°N~38°S.
+The species Muggiaea bargmannae belongs to the family Diphyidae which have been found at depths between 400 and 2000 meters at both poles at a latitude between 36~87°N and 43~71°S. The species Hippopodius hippopus of the family Hippopodiidae on the other hand, have been observed to live at a depth between 0 and 300 meters at the latitudes 50°N~38°S.

 Morphology

 All Siphonophores including Calycophorae are composed of zooids, which each have a function within the organism including but not limited to feeding, reproduction, and locomotion.
 The body plan of a Calycophorae can be divided into its nectophore and its siphosome.
-A typical Calycophorae has two nectophores that have ostiums that are either facing the opposite or same directions.
+A typical Calycophorae has two nectophores that have ostia that are either facing the opposite or same directions.
 For aligned nectophores, the nectophores are classified as anterior and posterior with the latter being the one behind.
 Within the nectophore are the somatocyst and the hydroecium.
 The somatocyst is an additional structure that is seen in the mesoglea of Calycophorans where oil globules are stored as a food source and also serve to provide buoyancy.
 The hydroecium is a ventral cavity that exists in the posterior nectophore.
 The siphosome is the stem of the Calycophoran on which the bracts, gastrozooids, and gonophores are attached to with the bracts serving as a protective cover.
 The bracts also contain a phyllocyst that also contains oil globules.
 Each group of these zooids is called a cormidium and repeats itself throughout the siphosome.
 Each gastrozooid has an elongated tentacle that has several side tentacles called tentilla that have pads or batteries of nematocysts which are connected to the tentacle by a pedicel.
 There are some exceptions to this common morphology such as the Hippopodiids that have several overlapping nectophores and Sphaeronectids that have one nectophore.